psu-epl/psu-epl.github.com/a406-sop.md

    - The text in the button should be red because your tools aren't assigned.
 Blue text means you're good to go.
 - Any tool that doesn't have a blue "TH" button to its left will need to be assigned a tool.
 - Double click on that tool and select the tool from the dialog that appears.
 Only relevant tools will appear in that dialog (in other words, only isolation tools for isolation tools, etc).
+- Generally use v60 V-Tip for 6/6 boards and v90 for 8/8 boards.
 - When you click on the first of your drill tools, a new selection dialog will pop up because... because.
    - Click on "Apply default router tool" in order to use the 0.8 mm router bit for larger holes.
    - Double click on the button to the left of any drill that still needs to be assigned and assign that drill a drill.